monsterlimo/gpconnect/pages/overview/overview_clinical.md

 ## Capabilities ##

-The GP Connect APIs are managed within 'capabilities' that focus on a particular area of general practice.
+The GP Connect APIs are managed within 'capabilities' that focus on a particular area of general practice interoperability.
 Capabilities are organised within 'capability packs', which include:

  - Foundations - covers the basic API requirements and prerequisites needed to use the GP Connect APIs
  - Appointment Management - enable end users to book and manage GP practice appointments held in any of the four GP principal practice systems